jundalisay/spblist/content/en/research/poincare/science/chapter-02d.md

 dimensions, and so on.

-Thus the notion of the physical continuum of several dimensions is defined, thanks to the very simple fact, that two aggregates of sensations may science and hypothesis
+Thus the notion of the physical continuum of several dimensions is defined, thanks to the very simple fact, that two aggregates of sensations may

 be distinguishable or indistinguishable.